Michael345678910/Music-Player-Playlist-Python/README.md

 •	Persistence: Load existing playlist on startup, save changes automatically.

 # Contributing To the Codebase:
 Contributions are welcome!
 Feel free to fork, modify, and submit pull requests to improve and expand upon functionality or fix bugs.
-Pull requests are appreciated.